 Note: The analog input channels can be used with BNC Cables.
 For more information, see the Using the Oscilloscope guide.

 In WaveForms' Welcome tab, open the Wavegen instrument, then click the Run button () in the control bar near the top of the window to begin outputting a signal.
 With default settings, a 1V amplitude (2V peak-to-peak) 1kHz sine wave is applied to the Wavegen Channel 1 output pin.

 For more detail on how to use the Wavegen instrument, please see the Using the Waveform Generator guide.

 Return to the Data Logger instrument by clicking on its tab in the bar at the top of the screen.

 2.3 Run the Data Logger

-Click the Run button in the control bar near the top of the window to begin capturing data on the analog input channels (Scope channels).
+Click the Run button in the control bar near the top of the window to begin capturing data on the Oscilloscope Channels.
 Captured data will appear in the plot pane as a set of colored lines.
 Each colored line corresponds to one of the default measurements listed on the left side of the window.
-For example: the yellow line is the measurement named C1 DC, meaning the DC voltage of the channel one input.
-Since the signal going into channel one is AC and centered about 0 volts, the data this measurement is collecting should be theoretically zero but will appear as a voltage in the low mV range next to the measurement name.
+For example: the yellow line is the measurement named C1 DC, meaning the DC voltage of the Channel 1 input.
+Since the signal going into Channel 1 is AC and centered about 0 volts, the data this measurement is collecting should be theoretically zero but will appear as a voltage in the low mV range next to the measurement name.